zwets/sans/README.md

 completeness := TP / (TP +  FN)

 These per-cluster measures were then averaged (weighted and unweighted).
 The following table shows the results for the different input and clustering settings.
+(The running times are out-dated!)

 | Input | Setting | Running time | Memory | average purity<br>(weighted) | average completeness<br>(weighted) |
 |:--|:--|--:|--:|--:|--:|